mosip/mosip-infra/deployment/sandbox-v2/README.md

 The single click installer, also called **V2** is a legacy installer based on Ansible scripts.
 The sandbox may be used for development and testing.

 _**WARNING**: The sandbox is not intented to be used for serious pilots or production.
 Do not run the sandbox with any confidential data.
-It is highly recommended that you install your sandbox using [V3](../v3) deployment which is a production grade deploynment.
+It is highly recommended that you install your sandbox using [V3](../v3) deployment which is a production grade deployment.
 The V2 installer shall be deprecated soon._

 ## Sandbox architectuare
 ![](https://github.com/mosip/mosip-infra/blob/master/deployment/sandbox-v2/docs/sandbox_architecture.png)